CMB spectral distortions as solutions to the Boltzmann equations

 where subscript ``BE'' implies that they are the parameters associated with a Bose distribution function.
 Then we can impose the number and the energy conservation laws:

 so that we obtain

 The numerical constant is calculated as $\mu=1.40066\times 4y$, and the well known relation is derived.
-Now we shall have a comment on this matter. (\ref{N_equate}) and (\ref{I_equate}) should not be established at a distribution function level, namely, the continuous evolution of the $\mu$ is never explained by this approach.
-This is because the momentum integrals with $p^n$ should be always consistent if we start with the Boltzmann equation.
+Now we have a comment on this matter. (\ref{N_equate}) and (\ref{I_equate}) should not be established at a distribution function level, that is, this approach never explains the continuous evolution of the $\mu$.
+This is because the momentum integrals with $p^n$ should always be consistent if we start with the Boltzmann equation.
 Suppose that, for instance, we use the Boltzmann equations which are integrated with $p^4$ and $p^5$, we find the other numerical factor in (\ref{e:mu}).
-Therefore, there exist time discontinuities in the both sides of the equalities in (\ref{N_equate}) and (\ref{I_equate}).
-Using (\ref{y0:calc:def}) and (\ref{e:mu}) we approximately obtain the following form of $\mu$ distortion from the scalar perturbations:
+Therefore, there exist time discontinuities in both sides of the equalities in (\ref{N_equate}) and (\ref{I_equate}).
+Using (\ref{S_0}) and (\ref{e:mu}) we approximately obtain the following form of $\mu$ distortion from the scalar perturbations: